 - 1 tablespoon chopped garlic

-- Chopped fresh oregano or Monarda fistulosa to taste (optional)
+- 1 Tablespoon Chopped fresh oregano to taste or ½ Tablespoon wild bee balm

 - Pinch of ground cumin